 Current Native Lenses Available For The Sony A7r

-After only a year there are already a lot of really really amazing native lenses for this camera.
-You can see the complete list of all the native full-frame E-mount lenses here.
+After only a year, there are already many amazing native lenses for this camera.
+The complete list of all the native full-frame E-mount lenses is here.

 Bokah!

-Because of the full-frame sensor size you get a lot more Bokah out of your lenses than you would with an APS-C camera.
+Because of the full-frame sensor size, you get more Bokah out of your lenses than you would with an APS-C camera.

 Sample Images with the Zeiss Sonnar T* FE 35mm